On the facet pivot simplex method for linear programming: Some implementation details and numerical test

 \section{Some implementation details and numerical test}

 Algorithm \ref{mainAlg} has been implemented in Matlab.
-Numerical tests for the proposed algorithm have been done for two purposes.
-First, we would like to verify that the facet pivot simplex method indeed solves some specially designed hard LP problems effectively, including benchmark cycling problems \cite{yang21} and Klee-Minty cube problems \cite{km72}.
-Second, we would like to know if this method is competitive to the Dantzig's most negative pivot rule for general and benchmark testing LP problems, for eample, Netlib benchmark LP problems \cite{bdgr95}, as we know that Dantzig's most negative rule has been one of the most efficient deterministic pivot rules for LP problems \cite{ps14}.
-All tests are done on a personal computer (Intel(R) Core(TM) i5-4440 CPU @3.10GHz, Installed RAM 12.GB, 64-bit operating system, x64-based processor).
+Numerical tests for the proposed algorithm have been performed for two purposes.
+First, verify that the facet pivot simplex method indeed solves some specially designed hard LP problems effectively, including benchmark cycling problems \cite{yang21} and Klee-Minty cube problems \cite{km72}.
+Second, determine if this method is competitive to the Dantzig's most negative pivot rule and dual simplex method for general benchmark testing LP problems, for example, Netlib benchmark LP problems \cite{bdgr95}, as it is known that (a) Dantzig's most negative rule has been one of the most efficient deterministic pivot rules for LP problems \cite{ps14}, and (b) dual simplex method has some similarity to the facet pivot method.